akash4102/rasa-trails/installation-setup.md

 ```
 rasa run
 ```
->command to generate visual representaton of your stories
+>command to generate visual representaton of your stories this command will show you graph of your stores
 ```
 rasa visualize
 ```